Studying online

 This unit is the first of the integrated pharmacy practice units in the Master of Pharmacy program.
 This unit begins by introducing students to the role of the pharmacist as a provider of primary health care, and establishes the context for the applied knowledge of pharmacy.
 It provides foundation knowledge necessary for further pharmacy practice units throughout the course.

 Students are introduced to the area of pharmacy governance which encompasses regulatory, legislative and ethical frameworks that form the cornerstones of the practice of pharmacy.
 Consideration is given to the legislation controlling pharmaceutical products and pharmacy practice and the nature and operation of the Pharmaceutical Benefits Scheme and the responsibilities of the pharmacist in relation to this scheme.
 Students develop communication skills and a sound understanding of the principles of evidence-based medicine that are essential for delivering health care information to patients and others.
 The use of drug information resources available to the pharmacist is reviewed.
-The role of the pharmacist as a health care practitioner is exemplified by experiential placements within an aged care facility.
+The role of the pharmacist as a health care practitioner is exemplified by experiential opportunity to interview patients about their health and medicines.

 Students are able to (1) explain the role of the pharmacist as a healthcare provider; (2) describe the concept of ethical practice and the role of reflection in a pharmacist's professional development; (3) appreciate that pharmacists, as healthcare providers, must respect the beliefs, values and attitudes of the diverse population they serve; (4) identify, access and understand the regulatory and legislative frameworks that apply to the practice of pharmacy; (5) describe the concept of evidence-based medicine and use appropriate sources for obtaining medicine and health information; (6) explain the elements of effective communication and demonstrate basic communication with patients and healthcare practitioners; (7) identify the minimum requirements for prescriptions; and (8) demonstrate a basic knowledge of common medicines and their doses.

-Indicative assessments in this unit are as follows: (1) written assessments; (2) oral assessment; and (3) assignments.
+Indicative assessments in this unit are as follows: (1) written assessments; (2) oral assessment; (3) assignments; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.